peterhinch/micropython-monitor/README.md

 ![Image](./images/monitor_gc.jpg)

-### RP2 caveat
+### Threaded and RP2 dual core applications

+In testing threaded code running on a Pyboard the monitor worked correctly.

-Due to [this issue](https://github.com/micropython/micropython/issues/7977) the monitoring of dual-core applications on the Pico is unreliable.
+Due to [this issue](https://github.com/micropython/micropython/issues/7977) the monitoring of dual-core applications on the Pico is unreliable, both in UART and SPI modes.

 ## 1.1 Concepts